The Heart in Cambridge IGCSE Biology (0610): Structure, Blood Flow and the Cardiac Cycle Explained

 - The heart has four chambers: right atrium, right ventricle, left atrium, left ventricle.

-- The left ventricle has the thickest muscular wall — pumps blood to the whole body.
+- The left ventricle has thicker muscular walls — it pumps blood to the whole body.

 What is the heart in Cambridge IGCSE Biology?

-Read the full notes on Tutopiya’s Heart subtopic page before attempting questions.
+You can read the full explanation, labelled diagrams and notes on Tutopiya’s Heart subtopic page before you attempt questions.

-How to answer heart questions — step by step
+Blood flow through the heart — step by step

 Heart in past-paper wording: command words that matter